Just like the landscape above ground has features like hills, rivers and different types of soil, underground Melbourne has its own landscape.

 Extensive geotechnical investigations have helped us to gain a greater understanding of local geological conditions which assists in planning how the Metro Tunnel will be built.

-Over the past two years, more than 270 boreholes have been drilled up to 50 metres deep along the Metro Tunnel alignment.
+In the first two years of the project, more than 270 boreholes were drilled up to 50 metres deep along the Metro Tunnel alignment.

 The samples collected show that the sedimentary rock beneath the city was formed 416 to 440 million years ago.

 Stage one: Site establishment

 Site compounds of varying sizes are set up to enable the work to be carried out safely.
 These areas are reinstated at the completion of each borehole.

 Prior to the commencement of geotechnical drilling, non-destructive digging takes place, which involves using a vacuum truck to dig carefully into the ground to confirm an area is free of services.

 Stage three: Geotechnical drilling

 100-millimetre diameter boreholes are drilled up to a depth of 50 metres to retrieve a core sample, which provides information on ground conditions in the area.
 Drilling is expected to take around one week to complete at each borehole.

 Stage four: Well development